Investor Stories 461: Feast and Famine in Crypto, When to Take the Off Ramp, and Evaluating Founder Temperament (Simpson, Chaddha, Orthlieb)

 The Full RatchetFeb 23, 20269 min

-Three veteran VCs dissect the brutal realities of market timing and founder psychology through hard-won experience in crypto's extreme boom-bust cycles.
-The conversation centers on a particularly painful case study where an investor watched founders reject a exit that would have delivered 5-10x returns, illustrating the complex dynamics between supporting entrepreneurial ambition and protecting investor returns.
+Three seasoned VCs dissect the brutal realities of market timing and founder psychology through hard-won experience in crypto's volatile cycles.
+The conversation centers on a particularly painful case study where an investor watched entrepreneurs pass up a potential 5-10x exit during peak valuations, choosing instead to ride the wave down—a decision the VC admits he'd support again despite the massive opportunity cost.

 Key takeaways